JoinCODED/WS-Dart-M8-Classes/01_classes/03_constructors.md

-We want do modify our UserWallet system to be able to add credits when we initialize the wallet instance, and we can achieve that using `class constructors`:
+We want to modify our `UserWallet` system to be able to add credits when we initialize the wallet instance.
+We can achieve that by using `class constructors`:

-Here's our class so far:
+Below is our class so far:

 ```dart
 class UserWallet {